Predicting Large Model Test Losses with a Noisy Quadratic System¶

 Background & Motivation¶

-Key Insight: Unify three classic theoretical lines from training dynamics—linear regression scaling (providing \(\mathcal{E}_{\mathrm{appx}}\) / \(\mathcal{E}_{\mathrm{bias}}\) terms), Noisy Quadratic Model (NQM, capturing batch size-induced variance), and LayerNorm as dynamic lr adjustment—into a stochastic optimization model.
-Abandon closed-form asymptotics in favor of numerical computation to directly evaluate the full trajectory.
+Key Insight: Unify three classic theoretical threads from training dynamicsโlinear regression scaling (providing \(\mathcal{E}_{\mathrm{appx}}\) / \(\mathcal{E}_{\mathrm{bias}}\) terms), the Noisy Quadratic Model (NQM, characterizing variance caused by batch size), and the equivalence of LayerNorm to dynamically adjusted lrโinto a single stochastic optimization model.
+Instead of closed-form asymptotics, numerical computation is used to evaluate the entire trajectory.

-Core Idea: Construct a mechanistic loss model using “projected SGD on quadratic + power-law noise + LayerNorm-equivalent lr scheduling,” expressing LLM test loss as a closed-form numerical integration over 7+1 hyperparameters, upgrading Chinchilla’s “\(N, D\) fitting” to “\(N, B, K\) full trajectory simulation.”
+Core Idea: Build a mechanistic loss model using a "triad": Projected SGD on a quadratic surface + power-law noise + LayerNorm-equivalent lr scheduling.
+This expresses LLM test loss as a closed-form numerical integral with 7+1 hyperparameters, upgrading Chinchilla's "\(N, D\) fitting" to full trajectory simulation of "\(N, B, K\)".

 Method¶